tilley-kyle/fullstack-demo/README.md

 > webpack-dev-server --config ./webpack.config.js --mode development
 >> Then go to localhost:8080 in your browser

-If it continues to fail and you're on a Mac OS make sure you've installed Xcode:
+If it continues to fail and you're on a macOS make sure you've installed Xcode:
 > xcode-select --install
 >> npm install and try again